Bristol & South West

 Online communities for Bristol UX designers.

-The UX Bristol community Slack and the broader UX Mastery community are the most active online spaces for Bristol-based practitioners.
-The r/userexperience subreddit has a strong UK contingent and is useful for advice on the UK job market specifically.
+The UX Bristol community Slack and UX Mastery are the most active online spaces for Bristol practitioners.
+The r/userexperience subreddit has strong UK participation and is useful for UK job market advice.

 “Transitioning from marketing into UX felt natural once I started the course.
 It helped me reframe my existing skills and gave me practical experience to confidently move into a design role.”